Hamburg 2015 port volume forecasts slashed on China, Russia

 China is by far the biggest trade partner for the Hamburg port, accounting for almost 3 million TEUs in 2014.
 Russia is the second biggest with 0.66 million TEUs in 2014.

-In the first half of 2015, container volume at Hamburg's port, where logistics firms such as HHLA (HHFGn.DE), Eurogate and Buss operate terminals, fell 7 percent to 4.5 million TEUs.
+In the first half of 2015, container volume at Hamburg's port, where logistics firms such as HHLA, Eurogate and Buss operate terminals, fell 7 percent to 4.5 million TEUs.

 Shipments to and from China by container fell 11 percent during the period.